Find Affordable College Courses

 About 50% of the students majoring in writing at the school are women while 50% are male.

-Read full report on Writing Studies at New Mexico Institute of Mining and Technology
+Full Writing Studies at New Mexico Institute of Mining and Technology Report

-A rank of #4 on this year’s list means New Mexico State University - Main Campus is a great place for writing studies students working on their bachelor’s degree.
-NMSU Main Campus is a fairly large public school located in the suburb of Las Cruces.
+The in-demand bachelor’s degree programs at New Mexico State University - Main Campus helped the school earn the #4 place on this year’s ranking of the most popular writing studies schools in New Mexico.
+NMSU Main Campus is a fairly large public school located in the medium-sized suburb of Las Cruces.

 #4